Hayabusa (wrestler): Post-retirement

 Ezaki attended the PWU (Pro Wrestling Unplugged) FAHRENHEIT: 3RD DEGREE event on August 19, 2006, at the New Alhambra (formerly known as ECW Arena).
 This was his first appearance in the USA since 2000, the last time being at E3 in Los Angeles, helping promote TOKYOPOP's FMW DVDs by having a 6-man tag match.
 He also participated in a shoot interview with RF Video.

 Ezaki was active in working with the Dragon Gate promotion.
 He recorded a debut album with Dragon Kid titled Trust! which came out in November 2007.
 He partook in the company's first US tour, joining them in their appearance in Los Angeles on September 5 and Hawaii on September 8, 2008.
 Ezaki also designed the tour's T-shirt.
 When asked about his career in an interview, Ezaki said that one never knows what the chances are of a return to the ring.

-On 3 April 2015, Hayabusa was part of a press conference announcing the return of FMW.
+On April 3, 2015, Hayabusa was part of a press conference announcing the return of FMW.
 He served as the executive producer of the promotion.

 Legacy

 Ezaki is considered to be one of the greatest professional wrestlers in the history of professional wrestling and one of the pioneers of high-flying and junior heavyweight wrestling in Japan.
 He innovated the Falcon Arrow and Phoenix Splash, and popularized the Firebird Splash, which would become famous in North America as the 450° splash.
 He was the second most popular and greatest star in the history of Frontier Martial-Arts Wrestling (behind only company founder Atsushi Onita), where he spent the entirety of his career.
 Due to his impressive talent, Ezaki received offers with better salaries from New Japan Pro-Wrestling and World Wrestling Federation, which could have driven him to success but he rejected all those offers out of loyalty to FMW.
 He worked hard as the company's ace, even putting his body on the line and worked in some of the greatest matches in the company's history.

-His match with Masato Tanaka on May 19, 1998, is considered by many to be the greatest match of his career and considered to be the second best FMW match only behind Combat Toyoda vs. Megumi Kudo at 7th Anniversary Show.
+His match with Masato Tanaka on May 19, 1998, is considered by many to be the greatest match of his career and considered to be the second best FMW match only behind Combat Toyoda vs. Megumi Kudo at the 7th Anniversary Show.
 He had memorable rivalries and clashes with Mr. Gannosuke, Kodo Fuyuki and The Gladiator.
 His feud with Gannosuke would feature both men in many epic encounters and major matches between 1997 and 2001 and was considered the biggest feud in FMW history.
-They headlined many shows including 8th Anniversary Show, 9th Anniversary Show and 10th Anniversary Show as well as the main event of Goodbye Hayabusa II: Last Match pay-per-view which was the last match of the Hayabusa character in 1999.
+They headlined many shows including the eighth, ninth and tenth Anniversary Shows as well as the main event of Goodbye Hayabusa II: Last Match pay-per-view which was the last match of the Hayabusa character in 1999.